 Garbage in, garbage out: why your AI pilot cohort is everything

 You've been burned before.
 A consultant who promised the world, took the fee, and left you with a report nobody read.
-Or a software rollout that looked great in the demo and died on contact with real work.
+A software rollout that looked great in the demo and died on contact with real work.

-So this time, you are starting with a pilot.
+So this time with AI, you are starting with a pilot.

 Smart move.

-The people in your pilot matter more than the tool you pick
+Fact: the people in your pilot matter more than the tool you pick.

 Fill it with enthusiasts.